Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active accounts have the following features:

-debit turnovers reflect the receipt of funds;
+debit turnover reflects the receipt of funds;

 loan turnover reflects a decrease in funds;